-Thanksgiving is a time for friends, family and memories to be made – not a time for feeling guilty about food choices or depriving yourself of certain foods.
+Thanksgiving is a time for friends, family and memories to be made – not a time for feeling guilty about food choices.
 Below are my Turkey Time Tools so you can be healthy and enjoy yourself.
 My tips were also featured in Fox News Magazine.

 Preparation before the meal:

 - A huge mistake my clients tend to make is eating very little until the big meal.
 This is a recipe for disaster.
 Make sure you have a solid breakfast and lunch filled with a good combination of protein and healthy carbohydrates.
 When you starve yourself during the day in preparation for a huge meal your body has a much harder time acknowledging when you are actually full.
 You also will get much more intense cravings for sugary and carbohydrate heavy sweets.

 - Ditch the all or nothing diet mentality.
 So many people have “cheat” days then are excessively strict and deprive themselves.
 This causes them to overeat way too much when they “let themselves go.”
 I always hear “I am starting my diet tomorrow.”
 You should erase the term diet from your vocabulary.
 Indulge in a balanced way; if you are craving a serving of stuffing have a portion but do not eat three servings.
 Do you notice how the first serving of an amazing food tastes the best?
 The food is not as good the second or third time around.